 '''

-...

 Loading member sys_exit.o from c_2.1.

 reference : I$use$semihosting

 definition: sys_exit

 ...

 '''

-This shows that the semihosting-using function sys_exit is linked-in from the C library.
-To prevent this, you must provide your own implementation of this function.
+This example shows that the semihosting-using function sys_exit is linked-in from the C library.
+To prevent the C library being linked-in, you must provide your own implementation of this function.